thien/fakenews/report/report.md

 ''' -->

 # Program Prerequisites
-The python program utilises numpy, keras and nltk.
-Keras by default installs tensorflow, but it is recommended to install tensorflow manually to optimise its performance (as it's own installion compiles the program based on the user's machine, whereas installing via pip3 does not.)
-The program will attempt to download the GloVe dataset itself.
-(It cannot however, show a loading bar but it will verify integrity!)
+The python program utilises the `numpy`, `keras` and `nltk` libraries. `keras` by default installs `tensorflow`, but it is recommended to install tensorflow manually to optimise its performance as the manual installation compiles the program based on the machine, allowing it to utilise certain processor specific instruction sets.
+However, installing via `pip` or `conda` will also suffice.
+The submitted program will attempt to download the GloVe dataset itself.
+(It cannot however, show a loading bar but it will verify the integrity of the file.)

     pip3 install numpy nltk tensorflow keras
     python3 main.py

 # Testing Configuration

-For the sake of setup, both learning techniques are subject to a machine utilising an `intel i7-6600u` with 12 Gigabytes of DD4 memory, alongside NVM-E storage.
+For the sake of consistency, both learning techniques are subject to a machine utilising an `intel i7-6600u` with 12 Gigabytes of DD4 memory, alongside NVM-E storage.
 Due to the relatively large nature of the word2vec dataset which will be used, running times may vary dependent the hardware utilised such as the storage, memory and the processor itself.

 # Data Sanitisation

 Each document's article is converted into lowercase and is then subject to the ordered removal of:

-- Strong quotation marks
+- Strong quotation marks (“ and ”)
-- Commas between numbers (and joining numbers together)
+- Commas between numbers
 - Apostrophes between letters, alongside the suffix (which indicate plurality, posessive cases or contrations)
 - URLs
 - Line breaks